Primordial black holes from an interrupted phase transition: Dynamics of a symmetry-restoring bubble

 \section{Dynamics of a symmetry-restoring bubble}

 In this section, we show that the bubble wall typically reaches a terminal velocity, i.e., has a non-runaway behavior, in both the expansion and contraction stages.
-Bubble wall dynamics is a highly complicated subject, requiring one to solve the Boltzmann equations for the particle distribution functions (which are integro-differential equations), the background scalar equation of motion, and the fluid equations for the hydrodynamics\,\cite{Liu:1992tn, Moore:1995ua, Moore:1995si,Konstandin:2014zta,Ai:2021kak,Laurent:2022jrs,Ekstedt:2024fyq}.
-To determine whether or not a bubble wall runs away, i.e. accelerates all the way until colliding with another bubble, friction in the $\gamma_w\rightarrow \infty$ limit is usually compared to the vacuum energy difference\,\cite{Bodeker:2009qy} (although this may not always be valid\,\cite{Ai:2024shx}).
+Bubble wall dynamics is a highly complicated subject, requiring one to solve the Boltzmann equations for the particle distribution functions (which are integro-differential equations), the background scalar equation of motion, and the fluid equations for the hydrodynamics\,\cite{Liu:1992tn,Moore:1995ua, Moore:1995si,Konstandin:2014zta,Ai:2021kak,Laurent:2022jrs,Ekstedt:2024fyq}.
+To determine whether or not a bubble wall runs away, i.e. accelerates all the way until colliding with another bubble, friction in the $\gamma_w\rightarrow \infty$ limit, where $\gamma_w$ is the Lorentz factor of the wall velocity, is usually compared to the vacuum energy difference\,\cite{Bodeker:2009qy} (although this may not always be valid\,\cite{Ai:2024shx}).
 Below, we also do a similar analysis, using the simple Bödeker-Moore criterion\,\cite{Bodeker:2009qy}.